sammy007/open-ethereum-pool/README.md

     // Require this share difficulty from miners "difficulty": 2000000000,

-    "hashrateExpiration": "30m",

     /* Reply error to miner instead of job if redis is unavailable.
       Should save electricity to miners if pool is sick and they didn't set up failovers.
     */
     "healthCheck": true,
     // Mark pool sick after this number of redis failures.
     "maxFails": 100,
+    // TTL for workers stats, usually should be equal to large hashrate window from API section "hashrateExpiration": "3h",

     "policy": {
       "workers": 8,